dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 gRPC calls are sent from a client to a server.
 To communicate between apps on a machine with gRPC, at least one app must host an ASP.NET Core gRPC server.

 An ASP.NET Core gRPC server is usually create from the gRPC template.
+The project file created by the template uses `Microsoft.NET.SDK.Web` as the SDK:

 [!code-xml[](~/grpc/interprocess/Server-web.csproj?highlight=1)]

-The SDK value of `Microsoft.NET.SDK.Web` automatically adds a reference to the ASP.NET Core framework.
+The `Microsoft.NET.SDK.Web` SDK value automatically adds a reference to the ASP.NET Core framework.
+The reference allows the app to use ASP.NET Core types, which is required to host a server.

-ASP.NET Core and gRPC can be added to other project types, such as a console, WinForms or WPF app, by adding the `Microsoft.AspNetCore.App` framework to the project.
+ASP.NET Core and gRPC can be added to other project types, by adding the `Microsoft.AspNetCore.App` framework to the project.

 [!code-xml[](~/grpc/interprocess/Server.csproj?highlight=4-6)]